todiane/poster-palace/README.md

 How will you protect user data and privacy?

 **Marketing and SEO:**
-How will you optimize the site for search engines?
+How will you optimise the site for search engines?
 What marketing strategies will you use to attract customers?
 How will you integrate social media?